+Sous Vide is a non-traditional cooking method.
 Traditional cooking methods such as roasting and grilling have been around for centuries.
 With practice, one can master these skills to produce predictable results.
 Time and temperature are always the most important factors to manage when cooking.
-Different cooking methods present different challenges to managing both.
+Different cooking methods present different challenges for managing both.

 Enter Sous Vide

 What if there was a cooking method that could yield more consistent, precise results?
 That’s where sous vide comes in.
 Sous vide (pronounced like sue veed) is a cooking method where food cooks in a heat-safe bag while submerged in a heated water bath.
 The most often used equipment for cooking sous vide is an immersion circulator.
 The immersion circulator attaches to the water bath container.
 It contains a heating element to heat the water and an impeller to circulate it.
 These two parts work together to keep the water at a precise temperature.